Beverly Hills High School: In book

 The 1988 non-fiction book Hard Lessons by Michael Leahy documents the life of six Beverly seniors for a full school year.
 In 1984, Beverly had a 100% graduation rate but three students committed suicide.
 These suicides piqued Leahy's interest in Beverly, and in 1985 he began writing Hard Lessons.

 Leahy had heard many stories about Beverly having intense academic pressure, substance abuse, and being a "den of hedonism."
 However, after speaking to Beverly students he concluded that sex and drug abuse were neither higher nor lower than at other local high schools.
 Beverly's social attitudes and morals were also nearly identical to these schools.
 Leahy did note that Beverly's academic pressure was unusually high which led to cheating and high anxiety amongst students.

-News services
+KBEV Channel 6 TV

-KBEV Channel 6 is a student-run television channel at BHHS that began in 1974 on Theta Cable as part of the public, educational, and government access (PEG) channels requirements for cable companies (free access by public-access television, education-access television and government-access television (GATV) entities in the community).
+Since 1969, KBEV Channel 6 is a student-run television channel at BHHS that began on Theta Cable as part of the public, educational, and government access (PEG) channels requirements for cable companies (free access by public-access television, education-access television and government-access television (GATV) entities in the community).
 KBEV airs a variety of programs, including the longest-running high school news program in the country, The Norman Newservice (now The Norman News).
 KBEV has interviewed celebrities, alumni, and other prominent guests, such as Ronald Reagan, in the past.

-Newspaper

-Highlights, the school's newspaper, has also won numerous awards for its reporting and writing.
-In October 2007, Highlights won first place in the 13th annual California State University Northridge Journalism Skills Competition, with a total of seven out of twelve possible awards in news writing, feature writing, opinion writing, sports writing and photojournalism.
-The Highlights staff recently took home awards from the national JEA conference in St. Louis, Missouri.
-In April 2009, the Highlights staff ranked 3rd place among the nation in Phoenix, Arizona.
-In addition to regularly winning individual awards at the JEA/NSPA fall and spring conferences, Highlights placed seventh in the nation at the Minneapolis conference in November 2011.